spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

           # The plugin id you defined in your build.gradle
           My.Plugin.Id:
             enabled: true
-            # It's important to note here that this must be a SemVer compatible
+            # This must be a SemVer-compatible string
-            # string (i.e. do not include a `v` in front of the version string)
+            # (i.e. do not include a `v` in front of the version string)
             version: "0.1.0"
   gate:
     spinnaker: